filipemeneses/vue-chalkboard/README.md

 # vue-chalkboard

-> A native Vue.js select component that provides similar functionality to Select2 without the overhead of jQuery.
+> A native Vue.js component that provides a simple canvas chalkboard.

 ## Install
 Install the package.